Gerald-coder/Mern_Commerce/frontend/README.md

 where the pages are the different pages of the app, while the components are the several components contained in the pages

 # used react icons for the needed icons

+# used imgbb for storing images and created account with them also, with geraldpaulson28 email